Controversy erupts in India over wads of cash found at senior judge’s home

-Controversy erupts in India as wads of cash found at senior judge’s home
+Controversy erupts in India as wads of cash found at High Court judge’s home

 Justice Yashwant Varma dismisses allegations of wrongdoing, calling them calculated effort to malign his reputation